kevbrain/apicastsix/doc/openshift-guide.md

 Navigate to the **Dashboard > API** tab, if you have more than one API in your account, select the API you want to manage with the API Gateway.
 Select the **Integration** link at top-left.

+You need to make sure that the _Deployment Option_ is set to _Self-managed Gateway_.
+If it's not the case, click on **edit integration settings** on the top right corner of the integration page and select _Self-managed Gateway_ as production deployment option.
+For authentication this tutorial uses _API Key (user\_key)_ mode, so it is recommended that you select this mode as well.

 If you're setting this up for the first time, you'll need to test the integration to confirm that your private (unmanaged) API is working before proceeding.
 If you've already configured your API and sent test traffic, feel free to skip this step.

 <img src="https://support.3scale.net/images/screenshots/guides-openshift-private-base-url.png" alt="Private base URL">